Create A Budget

 - It is important to create a budget that is custom to your lifestyle.
 Each person values and spends money differently.
 If you gave ten people fifty dollars chances are they would spend the money in ten different ways.

-- If you create a budget that doesn’t reflect your needs and goals most likely it will not work for you.
+- If you create a budget that doesn’t reflect your needs and goals your attempt at budgeting will not be successful.

 - There are many different budget worksheets and calculators available online.
 Here is an example of a basic monthly budget worksheet.
 Print the budget worksheet and customize it with your expenses or create your own.